The Definitive Guide to Responsive Search Ads

 When writing your Google Ads copy, try different headlines.
 Experiment with lengths, omitting keywords, using keyword variations, and leveraging Dynamic Keyword Insertion.

 While keyword-stuffing your ads is never a good idea, you don’t want to send leads in a different direction because they can’t relate to how you phrased their need.
-Use queries your audience uses.
+Use your audience’s words.

 Test Different Descriptions